The Benefits of Indoor Plants

 You don't have to be an environmental psychologist to understand that plants look attractive.
-But dig a little deeper beneath their beauty and you'll discover the facts - the benefits of indoor plants go far beyond the aesthetic.
+But dig a little deeper and you'll discover that the benefits of indoor plants go far beyond their aesthetic appeal.

-Recent research tells us that interior plants are good for buildings and people in a variety of subtle ways.
+Recent research has shown that indoor plants are good for buildings and people in a variety of subtle ways.
 Interior landscaping plays a vital role in providing a pleasant and tranquil environment in which to move, work or relax.

 Indoor plants have the proven ability to: